CesarPasillas/SwiftUI-Lessons/README.md

 # :construction: Project Under Construction :construction:

 Lesson 1 [L1Demo](Lesson1/L1Demo) - The typical Hello World!, but it explains how to use ZStack, VStack, Image, and Text structs.
+Lesson 2 [L3Demo](Lesson2/L3Demo) - The lesson focuses on Design on UI, now uses the HStack, Rectangle, SF symbols, and viewModifiers; like background, and apply them into the Stack structures.

 ##
 <a href="https://programmingsquirrel.wordpress.com/">